Home Storage Solution 101

 For off‑season clothes or items that aren't used every day, clear plastic bins are a great option.
 Label the bins to easily identify what's inside, and stack them on higher shelves or the floor of your closet.

-9. Keep Shoes Organized with Racks or Cubbies
+9. Keep Shoes Organized with a Shoe Rack or Cubbies

 Shoes can easily become a cluttered mess in your closet.
 Consider investing in a shoe rack or cubbies to store your footwear in an orderly manner.
 A dedicated space for shoes prevents them from piling up and getting lost.